BlasBenito/myWebsite/content/post/12_R_code_optimization/index.markdown

 The Golden Rule: Stop When It’s “Good Enough”

 Optimization should be goal-driven, not an endless pursuit of perfection.
-If your code is fast enough for its intended use case, further optimization is unnecessary—especially if it would reduce readability or maintainability.
+If your code is fast enough for its intended use case, further optimization is unnecessary, especially if it would reduce readability or maintainability.

 By following this loop, you ensure that your R code remains clean, efficient, and easy to maintain while optimizing only when it truly matters.